Premiere in Paris

 The French regional subsidiary greatly expanded its business in the years that followed, setting up new operations and acquiring companies.
 France became the second most important market for the Bosch Group after Germany, and remained so until well into the 1980s.
 In 1983, Robert Bosch (France) S.A. became the largest German employer in France.

 The plants in France are now a firm part of the global Bosch manufacturing network.
-The French regional company has 24 locations throughout France.
-And at the end of March 2017, it will celebrating another inauguration, like in 1905.
-In St. Ouen, on the outskirts of Paris, the new headquarters of Robert Bosch (France) SAS will be officially opened.
+The French regional company has 22 locations throughout France.
+And at the end of March 2017, it celebrated another inauguration, like in 1905.
+In St. Ouen, on the outskirts of Paris, the new headquarters of Robert Bosch (France) SAS was be officially opened.

 As a historian, I have been working in historical communications at Bosch for over 20 years.
 I have been responsible for historical print media for the same length of time and am now also part of the online editorial team.
 In addition, I am the contact person for questions regarding the history of Bosch in the Americas, on the Iberian Peninsula and in the U.K. — for the latter, I am particularly happy, because I lived there for three years.